 Abbreviations used: ASA: American Society of Anesthesiologists, BMI: body mass Index, CHF: congestive heart failure, COPD: chronic obstructive pulmonary disease.

-- ASA 2: A patient with a mild systemic disease.
-Example: Patient with no functional limitations and a well-controlled disease (e.g., treated hypertension, obesity with BMI under 35, frequent social drinker or is a cigarette smoker).
+Example: Patient with no functional limitations and a well-controlled disease (e.g., treated hypertension, obesity with BMI under 35, frequent social drinker, or cigarette smoker).

-- ASA 3: A patient with a severe systemic disease that is not life-threatening.
-Example: Patient with some functional limitation as a result of disease (e.g., poorly treated hypertension or diabetes, morbid obesity, chronic renal failure, a bronchospastic disease with intermittent exacerbation, stable angina, implanted pacemaker).
+ASA 3: A patient with a severe systemic disease that is not life-threatening.
+Example: Patient with some functional limitation due to disease (e.g., poorly treated hypertension or diabetes, morbid obesity, chronic renal failure, a bronchospastic disease with intermittent exacerbation, stable angina, implanted pacemaker).

 The addition of “E” to the ASAPS (e.g., ASA 2E) denotes an emergency surgical procedure.
 The ASA defines an emergency as existing “when the delay in treatment of the patient would lead to a significant increase in the threat to life or body part.”

-Patient 1 A 20-year-old college athlete from Brigham Young University is scheduled to undergo an elective ACL repair.
-Nonsmoker, nondrinker, no medications, BMI 23.
+A 20-year-old college athlete from Brigham Young University is scheduled to undergo an elective ACL repair.
+Non-smoker, nondrinker, no medications, BMI 23.
 This patient would be assigned ASAPS Class 1.

 Enhancing Healthcare Team Outcomes

-All healthcare workers including nurse practitioners should have some basic understanding of the ASA classification.
-The American Society of Anesthesiologists (ASA) physical status classification system was developed to offer clinicians a simple categorization of a patient’s physiological status that can be helpful in predicting operative risk.
+All healthcare workers on the interprofessional healthcare team involved in anesthesia or procedures requiring anesthesia should have some basic understanding of the ASA classification.
+The American Society of Anesthesiologists (ASA) physical status classification system was developed to offer clinicians a simple categorization of a patient’s physiological status that can help predict operative risk.
+[Level 5]